The Ghost of Skinny Jack: Plot

 When the siblings have finished listening to the story of Skinny Jack, their grandmother gives the boy a guitar and the girl a bag with magazines.
 She ties the magazine bag onto the girl's back.
 Then she tells the children to get home before it is dark.
 The boy is playing the guitar.
 He suggests going over the mountain and since his sister would follow him everywhere, she follows him this time too.
-But the road is long and the magazines on the girl's back weigh heavily.
-She would rather carry Skinny Jack, says the girl.
-But then she gets scared because she knows that ghosts come when you call them by their name.
+The road is long and the magazines on the girl's back weigh heavily.
+She would rather carry Skinny Jack, says the girl, but then she gets scared because she knows that ghosts come when someone calls them by their name.
 When she watches her brother disappearing into the bushes, the girl no longer dares to walk.
-She believes that Skinny Jack could hide anywhere there.
-But finally she pulls herself together and starts walking.
+She believes that Skinny Jack could hide anywhere there, but finally she pulls herself together and starts walking.
 Then she believes that Skinny Jack's hands get hold of her.
 She screams and thinks there is no salvation for her.
-But then she hears her father's voice.
+Then she hears her father's voice.
 The latter asks what she and her brother are doing there.
 He frees her from a hazel branch.
 Then the father carries the crying girl to his carriage.
 The girl gets home along with her brother and father.
 At dinner, the girl asks her brother if he thinks that she went mad just like the maid.
 Then the brother replies that she is not as crazy as the maid.

 Background

 The Ghost of Skinny Jack is based on a true story.
-In July 1916 Astrid Lindgren (then Ericsson) and her brother Gunnar Ericsson visited their grandmother Ida Ingström.
-She often told them legends and ghost stories.
+In July 1916 Astrid Lindgren (then Ericsson) and her brother Gunnar Ericsson visited their grandmother Ida Ingström, who often told them legends and ghost stories.
 She did this also on that day.
 She told her grandchildren about the Skinn Skerping ghost.
 After Ida Ingström had told her grandchildren the story, she gave Gunnar Ericsson a guitar and Astrid Lindgren a thick book.
 Then the two went home.
 Lindgren later said in an interview from that moment on she only lied in the book.
-Her father didn't come and didn't save her from Skinn Skerping.
+Her father did not come and did not save her from Skinn Skerping.
 She and her brother had to get back themselves.
 In the evening they finally arrived at home all run down.

 In 1986 the book Skinn Skerping hemskast av alla spöken i Småland was published in Sweden by Rabén & Sjögren.
 Ilon Wikland illustrated the book.
 In 1988 an English version of the book was published.